SuperHouse/esp-open-rtos/extras/sht3x/README.md

 ## Repeatability

 The SHT3x sensor supports **three levels of repeatability** (low, medium and high).
 Repeatability is the variation in measurement results taken by the sensor under the same conditions, and in a short period of time.
 It is a measure for the noise on the physical sensor output.
-The higher the repeatability the smaller are changes in the output subsequent measurements.
+The higher the repeatability the smaller are changes in the output of subsequent measurements.

 The repeatability settings influences the measurement duration as well as the power consumption of the sensor.
 The measurement takes 3 ms with low repeatability, 5 ms with medium repeatability and 13.5 ms with high repeatability.
 That is, the measurement produces a noticeable delay in execution.

 While the sensor measures at the lowest repeatability, the average current consumption is 800 μA.
 That is, the higher the repeatability level, the longer the measurement takes and the higher the power consumption.
 The sensor consumes only 0.2 μA in standby mode.

-The driver uses high repeatability by default.
-The user task can change this by setting member ```repeatability``` of the sensor device data structure before function ```sht3x_start_measurement``` is called.
+The repeatability used for a measurement is specified as parameter of ```sht3x_start_measurement```.

 ## Usage